 Cardiac and Pulmonary Rehabilitation

-The Cardiac and Pulmonary Rehabilitation programs are designed to help people live healthier, more productive lives while living with a chronic illness.
-Both programs are nationally certified by the American Association of Cardiovascular and Pulmonary Rehabilitation.
+The Cardiac Rehabilitation Program is nationally certified by the American Association of Cardiovascular and Pulmonary Rehabilitation.

 Both programs include exercise and education, which are held in group settings.
 Each individual's exercise prescription is based on his or her own physical capabilities and limitations.
-Exercise equipment includes treadmills, stationary bicycles, recumbent steppers, an arm ergometer, hand weights and resistance bands.
-Educational classes include disease specific information as well as counseling on nutrition, medications, emotional issues, stress management and smoking cessation.
+Education classes include disease specific information as well as counseling on nutrition, medications, exercise, emotional issues and stress management.